Cullens84/bookproject/README.md

 QA DFECloud2

 Project Brief
-To create a web application that integrates with a database across two tables and demonstrates CRUD functionality.
-To utilise containers to host and deploy your application.
-To create a continuous integration (CI)/continuous deployment (CD) pipeline that will automatically test, build and deploy your application.
+To create a web application that integrates with a database across two tables and demonstrates CRUD functionality.- To utilise containers to host and deploy your application.- To create a continuous integration (CI)/continuous deployment (CD) pipeline that will automatically test, build and deploy your application.x

 Technologies:

-Python
-Pytest
-Flask
+Python-
+Pytest-
+Flask-
-Docker/Docker Compose
+Docker/Docker Compose-
-MySQL
+MySQL-

 The MVP for this project is a website that allows create read update delete functionality on a basic book logging page.
-This must include SQL, Python, HTML, Docker, FLask
+This must include SQL, Python, HTML, Docker, FLask.

 Project management
-This project was tracked using GITHUB, tasks were written as user stories then translated onto a trello board using the MoSCoW prioritisation method.
+This project was version controlled using GITHUB, tasks were written as user stories then translated onto a trello board using the MoSCoW prioritisation method.
 Due to the short time frame to complete this project some features originally planned were not implemented.

 ![trelloboard](/webapp/docs/trellostart.jpeg)